ForkBench/Smart-Sorter/README.md

       - ... and/or a specific file or folder
 - Create an *UI* in (maybe) new frameworks like ReactJS or AngularJS
   - Add folder graphs?, with stats, etc...
-- Improve folder *arborescence*
-  - A dedicated folder for each type to make it easier to play with :
-    - Function files
-      - Command verifier files
-      - Callback files
-    - Config files

 - Add a program structure convertor
   - For example in a C program, to be able to change the structure and imports easily
-- Change `forbiddenBody`, ... body from `json` and arrays to structures like following :
-  - Before : `{ name: "Forbidden", body: [ {includes: undefined, startsWith: "header-", endsWith: ".h", equalTo: undefined} ] }`
-  - After  : `{ name: "Forbidden", body: ["header-*.h"]}`

 - Add a documentation

 ## Author